natereid72/k8sFundamentalsLabs/Lab1.md

 ## Lab 1 - Explore Cluster Namespaces with kubectl

+If using the VMware Enterprise PKS lab, you may need to refresh cluster credentials before performing the steps in these labs.
+Perform the following two steps before proceeding to the lab directions.

+- `pks login -a pks.corp.local -u pksadmin -p VMware1! -k`
+- `pks get-credentials my-cluster`

+Begin lab exercise:

 1. From CLI-VM, execute `kubectl get ns`
 2. Execute `kubectl describe ns default`